matrixdex/devpy/README.md

 Neural network control for smarter website generation with images, tables etc.

-## Bots 4 U Consultancy
+## Need help?

-If you'd like a human coder to implement and maintain this project within your organization's codebase, we have yearly contracts.
-Contact us at manonthemoon13131@gmail.com.
+Ask the human behind the dex at manonthemoon13131@gmail.com.